Configure access to and from the Internet

 - Click Create IP address.

-- Select the location where the public IP address will be created.
+- Select the location where the public floating IP address will be created.

-- Specify the number of public IP addresses — 1.
+- Specify the number of public floating IP addresses — 1.

 - Click Create.

-2. Create a cloud router with Internet access
+2. Create a cloud router with Internet connection

 Control panel